CarVac/MeleeConchRuleset/ruleset.md

 Digital Outputs consist of A, B, X, Y, L digital, R digital, the four D-pad directions, and Start.

+If any Input influences A, X, Y, Z, D-pad directions, or Start then it may not influence any other Output.

+If any Input influences B, L digital, or R digital, it may only influence others as a Modifier Input.

+Each Digital Output may be influenced by no more than one Input of any type.
+The one exception to this is that L Digital and R Digital may be disabled by a Modifier Input that modifies the Digital Input to output a fixed Analog Trigger Output for the corresponding Trigger.

 Digital Outputs must be off in their default states regardless of what type of Input influences each one.

-Each Digital Output may be influenced by no more than one Input of any type.

 ## Digital Input, Digital Output

-Each Digital Input may only influence one Output of any type.
+WHAT ABOUT MODIFIERS

 ## Analog Input, Digital Output

-The only type of Analog Input permitted to influence a Digital Output is a Half-Range Analog Input (HRAI) such as the slider in GCC triggers, analog keyboard switches, or force-sensitive buttons.
+The only type of Analog Input permitted to influence a Digital Output is a Digitized Half-Range Analog Input (DHRAI) such as the slider in GCC triggers, analog keyboard switches, or force-sensitive buttons.

-Each HRAI may only influence one Digital Output.

-The Digital Output influenced by a HRAI must switch on upon the HRAI increasing above one fixed threshold and switch off upon the HRAI decreasing below another fixed threshold.
-The increasing threshold must be greater than or equal to the decreasing threshold.
+If a DHRAI is used as a Modifier for an Analog Output as well as the primary influence on a Digital Output, the DHRAI thresholds must be the same for both.

 If a Half-Range Analog Input used to influence a Digital Output is part of a Combined Analog Digital Input, the Digital Input part of the CADI must not influence any Outputs.